WiFo-2: a generalist foundation model unifies heterogeneous wireless system design: RESULTS

-\textbf{Vision-aided frequency-domain channel prediction.} The task aims to enhance frequency-domain channel prediction by exploiting environmental images captured by co-located cameras.
-We construct a dataset based on the open-source multi-modal sensing-communication dataset SynthSoM \cite{cheng2025synthsom}, and we evaluate models with the prediction NMSE and the system SE.
-We construct a task-specific baseline using a similar vision-CSI fusion network in \cite{nam2025mmvr_csi}.
-With only 180 paired CSI and images, WiFo-2 achieves SOTA performance, with NMSE decreasing by $94.0\%$ and SE increasing by $8.3\%$ relative to the full-shot performance of the task-specific model.

-\textbf{CSI feedback.} Typical CSI feedback includes compressing CSI at the transmitter and reconstructing the original CSI at the receiver.
-This task focuses on post-processing the CSI reconstructed by the classical CSI feedback algorithm \cite{wen2018deep} to further improve reconstruction fidelity.
-We construct two datasets: one based on QuaDRiGa simulations and another derived from the open-source Argos measurement dataset.
-We evaluate the reconstruction performance via NMSE of the reconstructed CSI and the system SE.
-We adopt TransNet \cite{cui2022transnet} as a competitive task-specific baseline.
-WiFo-2 reduces NMSE by at least $15.0\%$ and increases SE by at least $0.2\%$ relative to the other baselines, which validates its strong denoising ability.

 \textbf{AoA estimation.} The task aims to estimate the AoA of the dominant path between the transmitter and the receiver from CSI.
 We construct a ray-tracing CSI dataset based on DeepMIMO and utilize the mean absolute error (MAE) of the estimated angle as the evaluation metric.
 We build a task-specific AI model based on ResNet similar to \cite{pan2025large}.
-WiFo-2 achieves SOTA performance and reduces MAE by $42.4\%$ relative to the next best baseline, which validates its ability to capture dominant path information from CSI.
+Remarkably, with only 1\% of the fine-tuning data, WiFo-2 attains an exceptionally low MAE of 0.055 rad, reducing the error by 52.97\% compared with the full-shot ResNet baseline, which validates its ability to capture dominant path information from CSI.

+\textbf{Doppler estimation.} This task is designed to extract Doppler shift information from CSI.
+We construct a wireless dataset for satellite communication scenarios using the QuaDRiGa simulator and utilize the MAE of Doppler shift estimation as the metric.
+We adopted a CNN-Transformer style solution \cite{ahmadi2025semanticaware} as the task-specific baseline.
+WiFo-2 achieves a 1.78\% reduction in MAE while only using 1\% of the fine-tuning data, highlighting its strong capability to capture the dominant temporal dynamics of wireless channels.

 \textbf{Cross-band channel prediction}.
 The task aims to infer the CSI at a nonadjacent frequency based on the CSI from another band.
 We construct two datasets for evaluation, one generated by QuaDRiGa simulations and another built from the DICHASUS dataset, and we evaluate model performance using both the NMSE of the prediction and the system SE.
-On both datasets, WiFo-2 reduces NMSE by at least $7.1\%$ and increases SE by at least $0.3\%$ relative to other baselines, which validates its strong capability for extrapolation across frequency.
+RF-Diffusion\cite{chi2024rf}, a powerful diffusion-based generative model for RF data synthesis, was utilized as the task-specific baseline. {On both datasets, WiFo-2 reduces NMSE by at least 0.14 dB and increases SE by at least 2.97\% relative to the fully supervised model with 1\% fine-tuning data, which validates its strong capability for extrapolation across frequency.}